gpo/gpo-platform-configs/infra/stage/README.md

 This composition consists *only* of calls to modules, there should be NO terraform resources here.
 We use the exact same modules in `stage` that we will use in `prod`, the only difference is in the variables we pass.

-It is expected that we will `tofo plan` and `tofo apply` iteratively on a branch in `stage` until we're happy with the results.
+It is expected that we will `tf plan` and `tf apply` iteratively on a branch in `stage` until we're happy with the results.

 ## WARNING